noujan/SnakeGame/README.md

 # SnakeGame
-I want to build a ligit Snake Game with multiplayer option so I can play with my friends!
+I want to build a legit Snake Game with multiplayer option so I can play it with my friends!